Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

 The `NToIndex` array represents quantized values of symbol count in the child context, which we will use for searching SEE contexts for binary contexts of the main model. `DiffToIndex` is the quantized values of the difference between the masked count of symbols and the count of symbols in the current `MinContext`.
-If we have just started encoding symbol in a non-binary context, as shown on image, then at this time we don’t have masked symbol yet.
+If we have just started encoding a symbol in a non-binary context, as shown in image, then at this time we don’t have the masked symbol yet.
 This will be a separate case for which we will not be doing a search for SEE context.

 Each type of binary and non-binary context at the start has some pre-initialized optimized value determined by the author during his research.
-Thus, at the start of the model and after a `reset()` call, we need initialize them.
+Thus, at the start of the model and after a `reset()` call, we need to initialize them.

 ```
 void initModel()